 In situations with no restaurants where pilgrims can eat dinner and breakfast individually, arrangements might be available for parishes to provide meals, or pilgrims would be expected to contribute to a communal meal.
 In general, lunches are prepared in advance and eaten on the trail.
 There are many days without midday opportunities to purchase food.

-Information about each day’s destination and route can be viewed in the interactive map as well as the summary chart above.
+Information about each day’s destination and route will be posted soon.

 ORGANIZED PILGRIMAGE SPRING 2018 RECAP